blackXploit-404/Free-Jokes-API/README.md

 # Free Jokes API

-A simple and fun API that provides random jokes or a list of all jokes.
-Built using **Node.js** and **Express**.
-This API can fetch jokes either randomly or all at once, and can be easily integrated into any frontend.
+A fun and simple API that delivers random jokes or a list of jokes in multiple languages (English, Hindi, Bengali).
+This API, built using **Node.js** and **Express**, is perfect for fetching random jokes, language-specific jokes, or a complete list of jokes.
+With CORS support, it can be easily integrated into any frontend application.

 ## Features

-- Fetch a random joke.
+- Fetch a random joke from the collection.
 - Fetch all jokes.
+- Fetch jokes in a specific language (English, Hindi, Bengali).
 - CORS enabled for secure cross-origin requests.
 - Easy to deploy on platforms like Render.